-Figure 4 Predicted damage at failure

 CONCLUSIONS/ANALYSIS TO DATE

 Comparisons of predictions using continuum damage and cohesive zone models showed that for even a fairly simple problem, the predicted strengths are significantly different.
-The sensitivity to the orientation of the loading was predicted quite well.
-This was surprising, since the damage patterns were quite different.
-Even though both of these modeling techniques are widely used in the literature, it is apparent that much more study is needed to understand why the predictions are so different.
+Therefore, we decided to modify the normal and transverse strength parameters that are unique to the cohesive zone model to better match these strengths so that results from future predictions can be compared more accurately.
+The strength of the cohesive zone model now matches the strength of the continuum damage model to a very small error at 0 degrees of loading.
+However, as the models rotate the strengths begin to diverge.
+The next step in the comparison of the two models is to further explore the cause behind this separation and determine a method to overcome this lack of agreeance.

 WORK FORECAST AND PLANS Collin Blake is planning to be at AFRL as an intern this summer.
 This will be an ideal opportunity for collaboration.
 In addition to the great educational opportunity for Collin, I expect our efforts in the fall to be guided by the interaction this summer.
 My personal efforts during the summer will focus on remote advising, collaboration with AFRL researchers, and developing strategic plans for the fall.